bkeevil/arduino-mqtt/README.md

 mqtt.publish(someTopic,(byte *)strBuffer,strlen(strBuffer));
 ```

 You can also create and send a MQTTMessage object directly.
-This lets you use the Print interface to write complex data to the data buffer.
+This lets you use the Print interface to write complex data to the data buffer:

 ```
-MQTTMessage msg()
+MQTTMessage msg;
 msg.topic = "Some/Topic";
 msg.qos = qtAT_MOST_ONCE;
 msg.print("{ timestamp: ");